 John Cothran combines over 10 years residential building experience (Certified Green Building Professional and CHEERS certified HERS rater) with over 10 years counseling education expertise and is a Licensed Marriage and Family Therapist.
 He has developed curricula and taught in residential treatment programs, and has solid experience in case management and mentoring with economically and culturally diverse individuals with barriers to employment.
 John obtained his MS in Counseling from San Francisco State University and BA in Social Psychology from New College of California, and is the Owner and Operator of JConstruction in Fairfax, California (www.jconstruction.4t.com).
 John views training AND students for employment in the Green Collar Economy as social, environmental and economic justice.
 He personally finds his role at AND a unique and rewarding opportunity to synthesize carpentry, green building, and counseling skills.

-Case Manager, ext.
-202
+Case Manager, ext 202

-Senior Project Architect, LEED A.P., ext.
+Co-Principal Architect, ext.
 220